fillipeguerrabtc/AionSupreme/replit.md

 ## System Architecture

 ### Core System Design
 AION utilizes a multi-tenant architecture with isolated policies, API keys, and usage metrics per tenant.
 Policy enforcement is externalized via JSON configurations, allowing runtime updates without code changes.
 The system features a dual-interface: a chat for end-users and an administrative dashboard for policy management and monitoring.
 A key feature is an automatic fallback system that detects LLM refusals, performs web searches, indexes content, and responds without censorship when in UNRESTRICTED mode.
-The system prioritizes free LLM APIs (OpenRouter, Groq, Gemini, HF) before resorting to OpenAI.
-It also includes universal multilingual support via LLM-based dynamic language detection and response generation.
-The system prioritizes: KB → Free APIs → Web → OpenAI, with automatic fallback when external AIs refuse.
+The system features a **5-tier priority chain with multi-GPU load balancing**: **KB → GPU Pool (custom LoRA models) → Free APIs (Groq, Gemini, HF) → Web Search → OpenAI**.
+GPU Pool provides zero-cost inference via automatic rotation of Google Colab workers across multiple accounts.
+The system also includes universal multilingual support via LLM-based dynamic language detection and response generation.

 ### UI/UX
 The frontend is built with React 18, Vite, Wouter, and TanStack Query.
 It uses Radix UI with shadcn/ui patterns, Tailwind CSS, and a Material Design-inspired custom design system featuring HSL-based colors and Inter/JetBrains Mono fonts.
 Key pages include a conversational chat interface with persistent memory and an Admin Dashboard for policy and metrics management.